Which languages/platforms are supported?

 I found a problem/have a suggestion.
 Who can I contact?

-Meterian provides continuous security when integrated into CI pipelines.
-It continuously scans your code and highlights possible security issues or serious defects in your dependencies.
+Meterian is a continuous security platform.
+When integrated into CI pipelines, it continuously scans your code and highlights possible security issues or serious defects in your dependencies.
 The result is a project report that summarises all the steps you need to improve your code.

 At the moment we support: